supervisely/supervisely/supervisely/project/readme_template.md

 - [Supervisely Ecosystem](https://ecosystem.supervisely.com/)

 ## Supervisely JSON format
-In this section you'll find short description of the format and examples of working with it.
+In this section, you'll find a short description of the format and examples of working with it.
 To learn more about the format, please refer to the [Useful links](#useful-links) section.<br>

 ### Overview